-Per Urlaub is Director of Global Languages at the Massachusetts Institute of Technology.
-Before joining MIT in 2022, he served as a tenured faculty member at the University of Texas at Austin and at Middlebury College, where he was Associate Dean of the Language Schools for five years.
-He teaches German literature, culture, and intellectual history as well as advanced content-based language courses.
-He holds a PhD in German Studies from Stanford University.
+Professor Per Urlaub is Director of Global Languages at the Massachusetts Institute of Technology, where he teaches German and second language studies and investigates the impact of technology on languages usage, language acquisition, literacy, and intercultural development.
+Before joining MIT in 2022, he was a faculty member at the University of Texas at Austin and at Middlebury College, where he served as Associate Dean of the Language Schools.

 PhD Stanford University